-Becoming a product manager can be a bit of a catch-22 — because most PM roles require prior experience as a product manager.
-However, you can find valuable opportunities that can prepare you and strengthen you even if you don't work in your product team yet.
+Becoming a product manager can be a bit of a catch-22 because most PM roles require prior experience as a product manager.
+However, you can find valuable opportunities that prepare and strengthen you even if you don’t work in your product team yet.

 Keep solving problem after problem.
-That's what I did to become a PM at HubSpot.
-I was previously in the service team but successfully made the shift to product management.
-If you work at a firm that also has a product management team, you can do the same thing I did and apply internally.
+That is what I did to become a PM at HubSpot.
+I was previously in the service team but successfully shifted to product management.
+If you work at a firm with a product management team, you can do the same thing I did and apply internally.

-Here's my best advice for becoming a product manager and best prepare for the role.
+Here is my best advice for becoming a product manager and how to prepare for the role.

 1. Find a project you can own end-to-end at work.

-A few years ago, I was eager to become a PM just like you.
-I was working as a customer support rep at HubSpot, and I had decided to take a product management course at General Assembly.
-As part of my final project for the General Assembly class, I had to pick a problem and go through the exercise of validating potential solutions to bring to market.
+A few years ago, I was eager to become a PM like you.
+I was working as a customer support representative at HubSpot, and I had decided to take a product management course at General Assembly.
+As part of my final project for the General Assembly class, I had to pick a problem and exercise validating potential solutions to bring to market.

-After presenting the problem and solution, I linked up with a fellow classmate to actually pursue the problem I had researched and decided to create an app that helps manage your monthly digital subscriptions (like Spotify, Netflix, etc.) from a single app on your phone.
+After presenting the problem and solution, I linked up with a classmate to actually pursue the problem I had researched and decided to create an app that helps manage your monthly digital subscriptions (Spotify, Netflix, etc.) from a single app on your phone.

-As part of the process in building the app, I conducted user and market research, I designed and tested prototypes, and I partnered with a developer to build an iOS app to bring a solution to market.
-To be clear, I didn't actually code the app myself — I outsourced the engineering work and focused on making sure SubscriptMe was solving a real problem.
+As part of building the app, I conducted user and market research, designed and tested prototypes, and partnered with a developer to build an iOS app to bring a solution to market.
+To be clear, I did not code the app myself.
+I outsourced the engineering work and focused on making sure SubscriptMe was solving a real problem.

-After 18 months, I stopped working on the app after failing to find a viable business model.
-While I didn't have the commercial success I had hoped for, or the title of product manager yet, I had done all the things that a PM would do to validate problems and solutions.
+After 18 months, I stopped working on the app because I couldn’t find a viable business model.
+While I didn’t have the commercial success I had hoped for or the project manager title yet, I had done everything a PM would do to validate problems and solutions.

-You don't have to build a mobile app to get the experience that I am talking about here.
+You don’t have to build a mobile app to get the experience I am talking about here.
 Start a side hustle.
 Build a business.
-Work on a problem set that affords you the opportunity to try things and fail.
+Work on a problem that allows you to try things and fail.
 You’ll learn helpful lessons on your path to becoming a product manager.